 Cinco Soles doesn’t make custom jewelry in-house, unlike Deja Vú and Sergio’s.
 But they DO carry lovely lines from various Mexican artisans, so you’ll perhaps find a bit more of artistic variety to help suit your personal style.

-That said, do make a pit-stop when you’re waiting for your departing flight – you might just need one more bottle of that delicious Mexican vanilla.
+That said, do make a pit-stop when you’re waiting for your departing flight at the Cozumel Airport – you might just need one more bottle of that delicious Mexican vanilla.
 I know I always do!

 Los Cinco Soles (Five Suns), Flagship store location